Log Cabin Fireplaces: Your Inspiration

 Fireplaces can also reduce heating costs, and reduce your carbon footprint by using wood which is a renewable source.

 Most log cabin fireplaces are made using stone which is one of the most complimentary materials available to wood.

 Although the building material may be similar in most of the fireplaces we see, the variation in design is huge.

-From small humble wood burners to huge majestic designs, let’s relax and take a look at some of our favourite fireplaces.
+From small humble wood burners to huge majestic designs, let’s relax and take a look at some of our favorite fireplaces.

-If you’re looking for inspiration for your own fireplace, grab a pen and take note of the different features you like in your favourites.
+If you’re looking for inspiration for your own fireplace, grab a pen and take note of the different features you like in your favorites.

 Small Cosy Fireplace

-Usually people steer away from adding stuffed animals or antlers into small rooms such as this for fear of overcrowding, but the antlers either side of the stag painting are a welcome addition to this simple yet effective looking fireplace.
+Usually, people steer away from adding stuffed animals or antlers into small rooms such as this for fear of overcrowding, but the antlers on either side of the stag painting are a welcome addition to this simple yet effective-looking fireplace.